ykulazhenkov/network-operator-init-container/README.md

 # network-operator-init-container
 Init container for NVIDIA Network Operator

+## Configuration
-The network-operator-init-container container has two required command line arguments:
+The network-operator-init-container container has following required command line arguments:

+ - `--configmap-name` name of the configmap with configuration for the app
- - `--config` path to the configuration file
+ - `--configmap-namespace` namespace of the configmap with configuration for the app
  - `--node-name` name of the k8s node on which this app runs

-The configuration file should be in JSON format:
+The ConfigMap should include configuration in JSON format:

 ```
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: ofed-init-container-config
+  namespace: default
+data:
+  config.json: |-
     {
       "safeDriverLoad": {
         "enable": true,
         "annotation": "some-annotation"
       }
     }
 ```

 - `safeDriverLoad` - contains settings related to safeDriverLoad feature